FACTBOX-Global spread of Omicron cases and associated travel curbs | Business

 Japan said on Monday it would shut its borders to foreigners from midnight to prevent a spread of the Omicron variant there.
 Japanese returnees from a number of specified nations will have to quarantine in designated facilities, Prime Minister Fumio Kishida told reporters.

 "These are temporary, exceptional measures that we are taking for safety's sake until there is clearer information about the Omicron variant," Kishida said.
-ISRAEL

-Israel on Saturday became the first country to shut its borders completely in response to Omicron, and said it would use counter-terrorism phone-tracking technology in order to contain the variant's spread.
-Prime Minister Naftali Bennett said the ban would last 14 days.

-UNITED STATES The U.S. Centers for Disease Control and Prevention (CDC) and the State Department on Saturday advised against travel to eight southern African countries.

-SINGAPORE Singapore has deferred the start of vaccinated travel lanes for some Middle Eastern countries that are regarded as transit hubs for travel from countries affected by Omicron, its health ministry said.

-CAMBODIA Cambodia said on Monday it was banning entry to travellers from 10 African countries.
-The ban will apply to anyone with a travel history from the countries, which include Botswana, South Africa and Zambia, in the past three weeks.
+PARAGUAY

-PARAGUAY Paraguay has imposed a travel ban on foreigners from 10 African countries.
+Paraguay has imposed a travel ban on foreigners from 10 African countries.
+POLAND

-POLAND Poland said on Monday it would ban flights to seven African countries, extend the quarantine period for some travellers and reduce limits on numbers allowed into places like restaurants, amid concerns over the new Omicron variant of the coronavirus.
+Poland said on Monday it would ban flights to seven African countries, extend the quarantine period for some travellers and reduce limits on numbers allowed into places like restaurants.
+UNITED STATES

+The U.S. Centers for Disease Control and Prevention (CDC) and the State Department on Saturday advised against travel to eight southern African countries.
+The White House earlier said it would bar nearly all foreign nationals who have been in any of eight countries within the last 14 days from flying to the United States effective Monday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)